New Hope Baptist Church (Newark): History

 New Hope began its services as a "mission" in the home of Addie and Maggie Vine.
 The church organized on June 2, 1903, by the small but growing African-American community in Newark and incorporated on May 1, 1918.

 Famous members of the congregation include late pop/R&B singer Whitney Houston, who grew up attending the church and singing in the choir, as well as her cousins Dionne and Dee Dee Warwick.
-Whitney's mother Cissy Houston is also a lifelong active member of the congregation, and serves on the Deaconess Board.
+Whitney's mother Cissy Houston was also a lifelong active member of the congregation, and served on the Deaconess Board.